Lockout–tagout: Site policies regarding lockout–tagout

 A site lockout–tagout policy will provide workers with an explanation of the safety goals of the policy, will identify steps required for a lockout–tagout, and will advise of the consequences of failure to carry out the policy.
 A documented lockout–tagout policy may be required by government regulations in some jurisdictions, for example in the United States for sites regulated by OSHA rules.

 Standards by country

 Canada

 All Canadian jurisdictions legally require lockout for certain work.
 However, the specific activities required for appropriate lockout are usually not specified in law.
 These specifics are provided through industry standards.
 The Canadian Standards Association's standard CSA Z460, based on industry, labour and government consultations, outlines the specific activities of a lockout program and is usually considered the appropriate standard of good practice for lock out.
 All Canadian health and safety legislation places a general duty on an employer to take all reasonable precautions and carrying out this standard of good practice is usually considered a mark of due diligence.

+EU

+In the EU, the original guidelines and requirements were influenced by those in the US.

+89/655 paragraph 2.14 states that "every piece of equipment must be fitted with clearly visible devices with which it can be separated from every energy source" [EU Guidelines 89/655 (Paragraph 2.14)].
+This indicates that all workplace machinery should be fitted with permanent LOTO solutions for easy and safe lockout–tagout procedures.